ocupop/refed-website/src/_states/georgia.md

         applies_to_food_type: Infant Formula
         purpose_of_law: Date labeling required
         excerpted_language_from_the_law: >-
-          (2) (a) Infant Formula.279 1.
-Each and every container of liquid or powdered infant formula made from two or more ingredients and represented as or intended as a replacement or supplement for milk, shall conspicuously show in common and express terms the calendar month and year after which the product is not to be sold or used for human consumption.
-2. The expiration date, or the date after which the product is not to be sold or used for human consumption, shall be determined by the manufacturer based on empirical data, or other verifiable scientific means.
+          (3)(e)(2) Infant Formula.279 1. (i) Each and every container of liquid or powdered infant formula made from two or more ingredients and represented as or intended as a replacement or supplement for milk, shall conspicuously show in common and express terms the calendar month and year after which the product is not to be sold or used for human consumption.
+2.(ii) The expiration date, or the date after which the product is not to be sold or used for human consumption, shall be determined by the manufacturer based on empirical data, or other verifiable scientific means.
         legal_citation: Ga.
 Comp.
 R. & Regs.
-40-7-1-.26 (2013).
+40-7-1-.13 (2013).
       - title: Reg 6
         applies_to_food_type: Infant Formula
         purpose_of_law: Sale after date not permitted